MukulSethi123/mini-jira/README.md

 6. has routing
 7. has login page
 8. the application route is protected and redirects to the login page if auth token is null
-9. Are all able to interact with the database using their servers  🥳
+9. all are able to interact with the database using their servers  🥳

 ## Available Scripts